 A Developer’s Guide To Blockchain and Cryptocurrency

 Between some astronomical fluctuations in valuation and some very high profile hacks, you’ve probably heard about blockchain and cryptocurrencies on many occasions this past year.
-Most people first heard about the most popular cryptocurrency — Bitcoin — in the context of some form of non-paper currency.
+Most people first heard about the most popular cryptocurrency — see Ultimate Bitcoin Guide — in the context of some form of non-paper currency.
 Then they learned that there’s more going on; for example that there are other cryptocurrencies beyond Bitcoin (known as alternative coins or “altcoins”) that are similarly considered to be money alternatives.
 Then, in the course of learning about these cryptocurrencies, people got to know something called blockchain.
 Blockchain is the technology that underpins Bitcoin and altcoins but is now being used to drive value in other ways.

 For decades, technologists have advocated for decentralizing forces that democratize the world through technology (for example, consider the role that social media has played in leveling the world as a playing field).
 Now, these same technologists like to say that cryptocurrency is such a decentralizing technology that somehow makes people more independent of any corporation, or any government.
 When first hearing some of these words, you may wonder what they mean (we often find that people preaching decentralization may not fully understand it themselves — they just fell for the hype — although, in the case of cryptocurrencies and blockchain, the opportunity is very real).

 Such advocates are the target of many jokes by popular comedians (one favorite comes from John Oliver who gives a hilarious yet technically accurate overview of the cryptocurrency space).
 Yet despite the noise and the hype, something real is happening here.
 Thanks to their highly decentralized nature (often referred to as a “distributed ledger”), digital currencies (aka “cryptocurrencies”) could redefine how people use money and much more.